reactors-io/reactors-io.github.io/docs/0.6/events.md

-The basic data-type that drives most computations in Reactive Collections is called an **event stream**, represented by the type `Events[T]`.
+The basic data-type that drives most computations in Reactors.IO is called an **event stream**, represented by the type `Events[T]`.
 An event stream represents an entity that can occasionally produce values of type `T`.